 Use Aluminum Foil as a Lid

-Like wrapping your food in foil, you can also use the foil as a lid for your baking dish to help to retain moisture while cooking and reheating.
+Like wrapping your food in foil, you can also use the foil as a lid.
+You can press the edges of the foil, heavy-duty aluminum foil is best, around the rim of your baking dish to help to retain moisture while cooking and reheating.

 Create a DIY Foil Tray

 You can make a temporary baking dish or baking tray by folding layers of heavy-duty foil into a baking dish and even a cake tin.

 Placing the Aluminum Foil Directly on the Oven Rack